Here are some of the books I use in my teaching:

 by Mitchell Peters

-The snare drum book I use with most beginning students, or with any students who haven’t read music much.
-Great, very deep introduction to the snare drum, and rhythm in general.
+The snare drum book I use with most beginning students, or with any students who are new to reading.
+A very deep introduction to the snare drum, reading, and rhythm in general

 Intermediate Snare Drum Studies